General Election Information

 • Current utility bill

 • Government check

 Once you have provided approved identification, you will be asked to sign your name in the poll book and be allowed to vote if the signature is found to be authentic.
 If you are unable or unwilling to provide one of the above forms of ID, then you may vote by a provisional ballot.

 Overvoting a Ballot

 An overvote occurs when an indiviaul indecates on his/her ballot a vote for more candidates than the number of candidates for which an individual is permitted to vote for a particular office.

 Does the optical Precinct Counters address Overvoted Ballots?

-Yes, the Help America Vote Act (HAVA) requires that a voter be notified if they have overvoted their ballot prior to casting their ballot so that they have the opportunity to correct their overvote.
+Yes, the Help America Vote Act (HAVA) requires that a voter be notified if they have overvoted prior to casting their ballot so that they have the opportunity to correct their overvote.
 When a voter places their ballot into the Precinct Counter with an overvote, the counter will produce an audio alert and indicate on the LCD screen that an overvote has occurred.
-At this point the voter has the choice to "Accept" their ballot as is or push "Return" to retrieve their ballot back for correction.
+At this point the voter has the choice to "CAST" their ballot as is or push "RETURN" to retrieve their ballot back for correction.

 What is the Result of an Overvoted Ballot that is "Returned" by the Precinct Counter?

 When the voter selects "Return" on the Precinct Counter's LCD screen, the ballot will be returned to the voter without any votes being counted.
 The voter will then need to present their overvoted ballot to the election officials to be spoiled and ask for a new ballot.